Reactions are mixed to Cosby verdict

 Valerie Holloman said, "I feel bad for him now, I can't be judge and jury.
 I thought it was going to take longer for them.
 I'm just shocked that it happened so quickly."

-"John," said, "If he wasn't rich it wouldn't have happened.
-It's just opening the door for every person that has millions of dollars for girls to go around and say they did this and that"
+John, who didn't give his last name, said, "If he wasn't rich it wouldn't have happened.
+It's just opening the door for every person that has millions of dollars for girls to go around and say they did this and that."

 One young lady said, "I don't want him to be guilty.
 Truth is the truth.
 Facts are the facts."